kylehorton33/mise-bar/README.md

 - fix: data seems to "expire" in mobile tab if left open for too long.
 (12.18)
   - found source of issue `+page.server.ts` load of store not working if tab left open too long
-  - fixed with reading `recipe` directly from `$recipes` store with `$page.params.slug` try to recreate in `npm run preview` to look at console.logs.
+  - fixed with reading `recipe` directly from `$recipes` store with `$page.params.slug`
 - docs: create a `LICENSE.md` (12.18)

 ## :construction: TODO